-Organisers are encouraged to seek assistance from fellow Group members with organisational support and welcoming attendees at the event.
+Organisers are encouraged to seek assistance with organisational support and welcoming attendees from fellow Group members.
 It might be possible to promote the opportunity in Group newsletters/bulletins and on its social media pages.
-Why not speak to the Chair/Group leader and other committee members about the best way forward.
+Why not speak to the Chair/Group leader and other committee members about the best way forward?

 Current students and recent graduates

 The vast majority of attendees tell us in their feedback that speaking to current students is by far the best thing about Freshers’ Events and the main incentive for going.
 Current students can give a credible, relatable and up-to-date exposition of what it is currently like to be at Cambridge and how to prepare for the endeavour.
 It is strongly recommended, therefore, that you invite current students and recent graduates, from a variety of Colleges and courses, to mingle with attendees.

 Such volunteers can also provide an extra pair of hands for setting up, registering attendees and clearing up afterwards.
 Furthermore, your Group is likely to benefit from staying in touch with these potential members of the future.